 100.3.1.1 Certification Gasoline Fuel Specifications for LEV II Light-Duty Vehicles and Medium-Duty Vehicles.

 Add the following subparagraph which reads: For light-duty vehicles and medium-duty vehicles certified to the LEV II exhaust emission standards set forth in section E.1.1.1, gasoline having the specifications listed below or gasoline having the specifications listed in section 100.3.1.2 or gasoline having the specifications in 40 CFR §1065.710(b) (June 29, 2021) may be used in exhaust and evaporative emission testing as an option to the specifications referred to in §86.113-04(a)(1).
 If a manufacturer elects to utilize gasoline having the specifications listed below for LEV II vehicles, exhaust emission testing shall be conducted by the manufacturer with gasoline having the specifications listed below, and the Executive Officer shall conduct exhaust emission testing with gasoline having the specifications listed below.
 If a manufacturer elects to utilize gasoline having the specifications listed in section 100.3.1.2, exhaust emission testing shall be conducted by the manufacturer with gasoline having the specifications listed in section 100.3.1.2, and the Executive Officer shall conduct exhaust emission testing with gasoline having the specifications listed in section 100.3.1.2.
 If a manufacturer elects to utilize gasoline having the specifications in 40 CFR §1065.710(b) (June 29, 2021), exhaust emission testing shall be conducted by the manufacturer with gasoline having the specifications in 40 CFR §1065.710(b) (June 29, 2021), and the Executive Officer shall conduct exhaust emission testing with gasoline having the specifications in section 40 CFR §1065.710(b) (June 29, 2021).
-Use of these fuels for evaporative emission testing shall be required as specified in the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 and Subsequent Model Year Motorcycles.”
+Use of these fuels for evaporative emission testing shall be required as specified in the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 and Subsequent through 2028 Model Year Motorcycles.”

 * * * * *